marcgg/marcgg.github.com/_posts/2016-03-01-vimrc-example.md

 Overall I found the experience to be way more easy and fun than expected, so I decided to share!
 In this article I'll explain how to quickly setup and customize Vim without having to use a pre-made distribution, just Git and a Terminal.

+_Disclaimer: All the choices made here reflect my opinion, the way I use Vim and the tools and languages I generally use.
+Obviously if you're using an [ergodox][4] and only code in [Flow-Matic ][5] we will have very different opinions on what is best._

 ## Basic Setup

-First of all you need to [install vim][4], or, if you don't like to run your text editor in your console and use a mac, you can install [MacVim][5].
+First of all you need to [install vim][6], or, if you don't like to run your text editor in your console and use a mac, you can install [MacVim][7].

 Out of the box, Vim is quite worthless compared to other editors like Sublime or Atom.
 However, it's more evolutive and customizable, so the first thing to do is to start setting it up to fit your prefered way of coding.
 I recommend versionning your configuration to share accross machines while keeping track of any changes you made.